 This popular public square in the heart of Downtown always has something exciting going on.
 Surrounded by billboards, shopping, movie theatres and City TV, it’s a happening spot.

-Location: At the intersection of Yonge and Dundas Street.
-Take Subway Line 1 to Dundas Station.
+- Location: At the intersection of Yonge and Dundas Street.
+Subway Line 1 to Dundas Station.

 17. Entertainment District

-The Entertainment district is a great place to make a base while exploring the top Toronto Attractions.
+The Entertainment district is a great place for travelers to make a base while exploring the top Toronto Attractions.

 No public vehicles are allowed on King Street West in the heart of the district, so it’s a great place to walk from Spadina to University to do some bar hopping.